RamzeyG/Network-Automation/README.md

     channel-group 66 mode active
     !
     ```
-    IMPORTANT: Make sure you keep the log in credentials in the credentials file the same order as the device commands noted above.
+    IMPORTANT: Make sure you keep the log in credentials in the credentials file the same order as the device commands for this file.

    This file is called a kevin file.
 To run the program using this method, use the following syntax: ```python ssh_automate.py -kfile <file_name>```